Bulgarian–American Joint Military Facilities: History

 Under the agreement, no more than 2,500 U.S. military personnel will be located at the joint military facilities.
 Most training rotations will have small numbers and will be of short duration.
 During such a rotation, there might be brief periods when there are two groups of 2500 soldiers at one time in Bulgaria.
 The soldiers will not have family members with them.

 Possible types of units are armor, mechanized infantry, airborne infantry or light infantry.
 The type of equipment they will use will depend on the unit and the training requirements.

 The treaty also allows the US to use the bases "for missions in third country without a specific authorization from Bulgarian authorities".
 The U.S. Embassy has said that Bulgaria and the United States will consult about all aspects of the use of the facilities and training areas.

 The Bezmer Air Base is expected to become one of the major US strategic airfields overseas, housing American combat aircraft.

 The DCA accords immunity to US militaries protecting them from any juridical pursuits against them in this country.
 However, in cases of particular importance to Bulgarian authorities that waiver of primary Bulgarian criminal jurisdiction may be recalled (Paragraph 1, Article X of the Defense Cooperation Agreement).
-The U.S. Embassy has said that the agreement builds on the NATO Status of Forces Agreement (SOFA).
+The U.S. Embassy has said the agreement builds on the NATO Status of Forces Agreement (SOFA).
 Bulgaria retains the right to exercise its jurisdiction when it is in Bulgaria's interest.
 In other cases, the United States will exercise jurisdiction over U.S. military and civilian personnel.

-Bulgarian Government position on the Defense Cooperation Agreement

-On Friday, November 4, 2005, in a speech delivered at Sofia's National Palace of Culture (NDK), Bulgaria's Prime Minister Sergei Stanishev stated, "I would like to also note that the strategic partnership with the U.S. is defined for Bulgaria by our NATO commitments as well as the agenda of the transatlantic dialogue. … The issue of the shared military facilities in Bulgaria comes also within the context of our bilateral strategic partnership.
-We believe the proposals for transformation of the military forces and U.S. command in Europe, including the establishment of a rotating brigade stationed in Bulgaria and Romania, address adequately the new risks and security threats as well as Bulgaria's interests and the need for stronger cooperation."

-On May 21, 2006, Bulgarian President Georgi Parvanov called the Defense Cooperation Agreement with the U.S. "a strategic investment in the security of our country…".